 Most people’s ancestry family trees are filled with a combination of ancestors to admire and emulate and a sprinkling of ancestors you’d like to hide under the rug.

 My husband and I have been actively engaged in genealogy since 1985.
-We’ve researched back 17 generations to the 1200s.
-Our ancestors immigrated to the United States through Ellis Island from Germany, Sweden, France, England, Austria, Iceland, etc.
+We’ve researched on my husband’s side back 17 generations to the 1200s and on my side to 879.
+Our ancestors immigrated to the United States through Ellis Island from Germany, Sweden, France, England, Austria, Iceland, Prussia, etc.

 On the positive side of our ancestry family tree, we’ve found: